YuqiZhang-Buaa/25/README.md

 TCGA-LUAD derived from the TCGA, is a WSI dataset for cancer survival prediction.
 It included 541 cases of LUAD WSIs, and survival time and censoring indicator corresponding to each WSI.
 #### 2. TCGA-LUSC
 TCGA-LUSC derived from the TCGA, is a WSI dataset for cancer survival prediction.
 It included 512 cases of LUSC WSIs, and survival time and censoring indicator corresponding to each WSI.

+## C. Additional Experiments Detail
-## C. Cancer Diagnosis Results of CAMELYON-16
+### C.1.
+Cancer Diagnosis Results of CAMELYON-16
 ### Table 2.
 Cancer diagnosis results of CAMELYON-16.
 | Method       | AUC          | ACC          | F1 Score     |
 |--------------|--------------|--------------|--------------|